nikwin/nikwin.github.io/_posts/2018-12-10-towerFocusEmotion.md

 title: "City: Towers, Focus and Emotion"
 tag: city
 date: 2018-12-10
-desc: Looking to fix the issues with a few systems of city.
+desc: "Looking to fix the issues with a few systems of city."
 ---

 <p style="font-size:10px">Written: 2016-12-24